"Ask AΔK a Question" Q and A

 : What is the order of introducing S/P/N officers, advisory council, district officers, past S/P/N presidents, International, district chairmen, and other guests at a district meeting?

 Best practice is to introduce the Head Table first with presiding officers.
 Next, introduce current International, Regional, S/P/N Officers who art present and then recognize past leaders who are present.
-The information in our Handbook is the most current (2015).

 : What is “protocol” and how do we respond to it at Alpha Delta Kappa meetings?